socsieng/ace-custom-element/README.md

 - `basePath`:
   - type: `string`
   - attribute: `base-path`
-  - default: `ace/` folder relative to import path.
+  - default: `ace/` folder relative to module import path.
   - description: Specifies the location to load additional ACE resources.

 ## Supported events

-- `change`: triggered when the editor's value changes.
+- `change`: Triggered when the editor's value changes.
+- `ready`: Triggered after the ace editor has been initialized.